pinapelz/two-torial-dx/docs/extras/linux_konami.md

         ---

-        - You need to set your monitor orientation to portait before playing
+        - You need to set your monitor orientation to portrait before playing

         - **OR** If you want to play the game windowed and keep your display in landscape orientation: